naoto67/pychain/README.md

 pytest -v --flake8 --pep8
 ```

-# how to use curl
+# How to use curl
 Get
 ```
 curl http://localhost:8000/hello?name=<name>